-SWI-Prolog provides a good commandline environment, including 'Do What I Mean', autocompletion, history and a tracer that operates on single key-strokes.
-The system automatically recompiles modifies parts of the source code using the make/0 command.
+SWI-Prolog provides a good command line environment, including 'Do What I Mean', autocompletion, history and a tracer that operates on single key strokes.
+The system automatically recompiles modified parts of the source code using the make/0 command.
 The system can be instructed to open an arbitrary editor on the right file and line based on its source database.
-In ships with various graphical tools and can be combined with SWI-Prolog editor, PDT (Eclipse plugin for Prolog) or GNU-Emacs.
+It ships with various graphical tools and can be combined with the SWI-Prolog editor, PDT (Eclipse plugin for Prolog) or GNU-Emacs.